folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm seein' ghosts, blackin' out, relapsin' one thought at a time" > One thought at a time

-* Kendrick seems to realize that his susceptibility to addition is fueled by his own pattern of thoughts.
-This echoes St. Paul’s second letter to the Corinthians in which he told Chrsitians that they are not fighting a physical battle against other humans but a spiritual battle against arrogant thoughts and arguments that lead to prideful exaltation and prevent humans from knowing God in a loving relationship.
+* Kendrick seems to realize that his susceptibility to addiction is fueled by his own pattern of thoughts.
+This echoes St. Paul’s second letter to the Corinthians, in which he told Christians that they are not fighting a physical battle against other humans but a spiritual battle against arrogant thoughts and arguments that lead to prideful exaltation and prevent humans from knowing God in a loving relationship.

   * *For though we walk in the [flesh / body], **we do not wage battle according to the [flesh / bodily desires]**, for the weapons of our warfare are not of the [flesh / bodily desires], but are divinely powerful for the destruction of fortresses. **We are destroying arguments and all arrogance that exalts itself against the knowledge of God**, and we are **taking every thought captive to make those thoughts obedient to Christ**.*
   -2 Corinthians 10:3-5